JuanAynose/transport_manage/README.md

 Why didn't use anykind of framework?
 Well, this is because in wanted to "improve" my vanilla skills and comprehension of JavaScript and my basic knowledge of PhP.

+Why this project is written with spanish words?
+Well, i am aware of that and its one of the restrictions that i had to do because was a one of the rules of the project.